 Integrative Alcohol Rehab Treatment

-At The River Source, the first step in helping our patients is to get them through alcohol detoxification in a safe, supportive environment with medical staff around 24/7.
+At The River Source, the first step in helping our patients is to help them work through detox from alcohol in a safe and supportive environment with medical staff around 24/7.
 We use an integrative approach, combining both conventional medicine and naturopathic therapies to manage and treat symptoms of withdrawal.
 Once the alcoholic is completed with this process, they can continue in the recovery process and learn the tools and skills needed to lead a healthy, alcohol-free life.

-Treatment for an alcohol addiction is very similar to the treatment for a drug addiction.
+Inpatient alcohol rehabilitation is very similar to the treatment for a drug addiction.
 Our counselors work closely with the alcoholic to uncover the underlying reasons for the continued abuse and to diagnose any co-occurring conditions such as anxiety or depression.
 We teach our patients healthy coping mechanisms that they can use in their lives to combat stress and tension.
 The 12 Steps are introduced as well, which we encourage all recovering alcoholics to continue following as they leave treatment.
 Also offered is holistic therapy to help heal the mind, body and spirit.

 After Alcohol Rehab